Flip-flops: History

-Thong sandals have been worn for thousands of years, dating back to pictures of them in ancient Egyptian murals from 4,000 BC.
+Thong sandals have been worn for thousands of years, as shown in images of them in ancient Egyptian murals from 4,000 BC.
 A pair found in Europe was made of papyrus leaves and dated to be approximately 1,500 years old.
 These early versions of flip-flops were made from a wide variety of materials.
 Ancient Egyptian sandals were made from papyrus and palm leaves.
 The Maasai people of Africa made them out of rawhide.
 In India, they were made from wood.
 In China and Japan, rice straw was used.
 The leaves of the sisal plant were used to make twine for sandals in South America, while the natives of Mexico used the yucca plant.

-The Ancient Greeks and Romans wore versions of flip-flops as well.
+The ancient Greeks and Romans wore versions of flip-flops as well.
 In Greek sandals, the toe strap was worn between the first and second toes, while Roman sandals had the strap between the second and third toes.
 These differ from the sandals worn by the Mesopotamians, with the strap between the third and fourth toes.
 In India, a related "toe knob" sandal was common, with no straps but instead a small knob located between the first and second toes.
 They are known as Padukas.

 The modern flip-flop became popular in the United States as soldiers returning from World War II brought Japanese zōri with them.
 It caught on in the 1950s during the postwar boom and after the end of hostilities of the Korean War.
-As they became adopted into American popular culture, the sandals were redesigned and changed into the bright colors that dominated 1950s design.
+As they became adopted into American popular culture, the sandals were redesigned and made in the bright colors that dominated 1950s design.
 They quickly became popular due to their convenience and comfort, and were popular in beach-themed stores and as summer shoes.
 During the 1960s, flip-flops became firmly associated with the beach lifestyle of California.
 As such, they were promoted as primarily a casual accessory, typically worn with shorts, bathing suits, or summer dresses.
-As they became more popular, some people started wearing them for dressier or more formal occasions.
+When they became more popular, some people started wearing them for dressier or more formal occasions.